 - Send a web push notification campaign.
 Choose a list of recipients, fill in the title and body text, and add a web push link.

-Here’s a more detailed instruction on how to do it.
+Here are more detailed instructions on how to do it.

-- The article “Push Technology” on Wikipedia gives a historic and technical view on the topic.
+- The article “Push Technology” on Wikipedia gives a historical and technical view on the topic.

 - The article “Push Notification Best Practices — The Ideal Length” from Medium provides actionable tips on how to create notifications that bring conversions.

 - The article “Complete Guide to Web Push Notification for eCommerce” by Neil Patel tells how companies can use this channel for marketing.

 - The video “Intro to Web Push & Notifications” by Google Chrome Developers contains helpful technical information about how things work on the backend.

 Last Updated: 2020-01-22